ContainerSolutions/adobe-workshop/containers/01_docker-basics.md

     Receives and processes incoming Docker API requests
     * The **Docker client**
     Talks to the Docker daemon via the Docker API
-    We'll use mostly the CLI embedded within the docker binary
     * **Docker Hub** Registry
     Collection of public images
-	The Docker daemon talks to it via the registry API

 ----